Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 • Atmospheric feel and organic sound design are encouraged.

-• Repetitive motifs are good if they evolve over time.
+• Repetitive motifs work if they evolve over time.

 Flow State

-• Largely lo-fi hiphop and downtempo instrumentals.
-Vocals can work in small quantities.
+• Largely lo-fi, ambient, and downtempo instrumentals.
+Sometimes future garage.
+Vocals can work in very small quantities.

 • Leans towards clean, organic aesthetics instead of dusty, retro ones.